sswbelser/Portfolio/README.md

 #README

-An on-going work in progress for my projects completed at General Assembly's WDI program.
+A portfolio for my web development projects.

+#LIVE

+<a href="http://www.sswbelser.com/">My Portfolio</a>